Our performance data helps us improve our care

 |Month||Occupancy - Trust (%)||King George Hospital (%)||Queen's Hospital (%)|

 This month, 95.08% of patients said they would recommend our services to their friends and family

 The Friends and Family Test (FFT) is a national survey.
 We ask:

 “How likely are you to recommend our services to friends and family if they needed similar care or treatment?”

-	We had no cases of MRSA or C.Diff in our hospitals this month.
+We had no cases of MRSA and one case of C.Diff in our hospitals this month.